Kaiser08Jonas/Godot-SaveManager/README.md

 If false -> old data remains in the saved file.

-If true -> old data will be deleted from the saved file and a corresponding message will be printet in the console.
+If true -> old data will be deleted from the saved file and a corresponding debug message will be printet in the console.

-## Notes on error handling
+### Wait after fail
-If an error occurs during saving or loading, a corresponding error message will be printet.
+The `wait_time_after_fail: int = 1` variable defines the time in seconds that the load or save process remains in fail mode.
+The higher it is, the longer no new process can be started after an error.

 ## Other Information
 ### Demo project
-This project contains a demo project with which the functions can be tested.
+This project contains a demo project with which the basic save and load functions can be tested.

 ### Compatibility
 > [!NOTE]